jasmineyas/splitwise-lunchmoney/IMPLEMENTATION.md

   - Paging & backoff: simulate >1 page; simulate 429/5xx.
   - Legacy tagger (Phase 0): posts the handshake comment only once.
   - Verify that a transaction added for a past date get captured correctly

+## Implementation thoughts

+1. order of implementing... maybe I should have written from the core logic (syncing) as lunchmoney and splitwise functionalities are mostly like helpers, even if I have thought out what type of functions I need.